Skip to content

 Small Estate Threshold

 Estates valued under $75,000 may qualify for simplified probate or a small estate affidavit.
 Small successions under $75,000 may use simplified process; estates of any size can use independent administration if authorized.
+Read our full probate guide for step-by-step instructions on navigating the process.

 Probate Court